KiryiMONZTA/pagyi/README.md

 - `type` defines the [layout](#layout-types)
 - `color` consists of font color and background color
 - `text` is the name of the Markdown text file, which will be printed
-- `img` is the name including the file exentions of the [image](#images), which will be shown beside the text
+- `image` is the name including the file exentions of the [image](#images), which will be shown beside the text
 - `link` adds a button at the end of the text
 - All properties are optional.

 ### Layout Types
-- `type` tells the Page Builder which layout to use
+- `type` tells PAGYI which layout to use
 - default value is *normal*

 #### normal